The

 the pickguard.
 If you'll notice the 6 bridge mounting screw holes,

-they have nice clean factory chamfering quite similar to the hole I drilled
+they have nice clean factory countersinking quite similar to the hole I drilled

 which is necessary to have a good clean mating of the bridge plate with